top of page

 Spider-Man Friend or Foe DS

-This version is a surprise with charming low poly graphics that spread the action across two screens, tracking the rooftops and streets as you hop between.
-Cuts the playable cast back to the Raimi villains, Black Cat and Blade.
+This version is a welcome surprise with charming low-poly graphics that spread the action across two screens, tracking the rooftops and streets as you hop between them.
+They had to cut the playable cast back to the just the Sam Raimi movie villains, plus Black Cat and Blade.

 Release: Oct 2, 2007